Sreetama2001/Shewin/README.md

     <img src="https://user-images.githubusercontent.com/86917304/189530487-4f2eba29-9268-4801-9f4f-b2a9b03948a1.png" width="100px" alt="">
   </a>

-  <h3 align="center">Wecare - The HealthVerse</h3>
+  <h3 align="center">Shewin - We Care She Wins</h3>

   <p align="center">
-    <a href="https://wecare32.vercel.app/" target="blank">Live Demo</a> |
+    <a href="https://shewin.netlify.app/" target="blank">Live Demo</a> |
-    <a href="https://github.com/Sreetama2001/WeCare_Hackit/issues" target="blank">Report Bug</a> |
+    <a href="https://github.com/Sreetama2001/SheWins-Period_Helper/issues" target="blank">Report Bug</a> |
-    <a href="https://github.com/Sreetama2001/WeCare_Hackit/issues" target="blank">Request Feature</a>
+    <a href="https://github.com/Sreetama2001/SheWins-Period_Helper/issues" target="blank">Request Feature</a>
   </p>
 </div>

 ---

 ## The motivation:
-As per the Lancet [report](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(18)31668-4/fulltext) 1.6 million Indians died due to poor quality of care in 2016.
-And nearly twice as many as due to non-utilisation of healthcare services(838,000 persons) that why we visualized to make the healthcare system more mobile and easy available with 27*7 capabilities.
+A new report published by UNICEF and WaterAid found that more than a third of girls in South Asia miss school during their periods, mainly due to a lack of access to toilets and pads in schools and no proper education about menstruation.
+The UN has recognized menstrual hygiene as a global public health and human rights issue, globally 1.2 billion women lack access to basic sanitation and hygiene.
+So we decided to end the Period-Poverty and long-run stigma by educating girls and providing healthcare facilities to them.

 <!-- <img
   src=""